Black women: American slavery

-Black slaves, many of whom were women, were often abused by their owners and other White people.
-This abuse extended beyond the physical and psychological abuse directly related to how slaves were treated, and include the exploitation of Black women slaves in order to advance different scientific practices and techniques.
-Black female slaves were sexually abused by White men and were forced to breed with their White male slave masters to bear mulatto children to maintain White supremacy, have more slaves to pick cotton and produce superior slaves in the South.
+Black slaves, many of whom were women, often faced severe abuse from their owners and other non-black people.
+Black female slaves were sexually abused by their white male owners and were bred with them in order to bear mulatto children in an attempt to maintain White supremacy, have more slaves to pick cotton and produce superior slaves in the South.
 Black female slaves received the same treatment in Brazil, Central America, Mexico, Peru and the Caribbean.
-An example of this is former president and slave owner Thomas Jefferson who fathered mixed-race children with Sally Hemings.
+An example of this is former president and slave owner Thomas Jefferson who fathered mixed-race children with Sally Hemings, a slave that he owned.
 Black slave women and their bodies were also fetishized by their white male slave owners.
+During slavery, African American women were often treated as breeders, workers and satisfiers of the white man's lusts.
+Black women were considered white people's property.
+Sexual exploitation also shaped their lives during and after slavery.
+White men following emancipation still would often rape black women to ensure white supremacy.
+African American women's bodies were also often regulated through a series of ideological mechanisms and were ideologically constructed as the antithesis of white women.